A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Numerical study

 \subsection{Simulation results}

 We divide the presentation of our results into two parts.
-First, we fit the siISDM proposed in Section \ref{sec:single_index_model} with the four-parameter logistic function \eqref{eq:logistic_link_fn}, to assess our capacity to recover the covariate effects $\betavec$ and the catch efficiency function $h_j(\cdot)$.
-Figure \ref{fig:sim_beta} presents the histograms for the estimated covariate effects for each of the three scenarios, recalling that the first coefficient is fixed (and known) to be one for identifiability.
-Overall, coefficients $\hat \betavec$ appear to be reasonably well estimated with relatively minimal bias for all scenarios.
-The bottom row of Figure \ref{fig:sim_link_fn} presents the corresponding estimated catch efficiency functions, which closely resemble (albeit a little smoother) in shape and scale the corresponding true functions across all three scenarios.
+First, we fitted the siISDM proposed in Section \ref{sec:single_index_model} with the four-parameter logistic function \eqref{eq:logistic_link_fn}, and assessed our capacity to recover the covariate effects $\betavec$ and the CEFs $h_j(\cdot)$.
+Figure \ref{fig:sim_beta} presents the histograms for the estimated covariate effects for each of the three scenarios, noting that the first coefficient is fixed to $1$ for identifiability.
+Overall, the coefficients $\hat \betavec$ appear to be reasonably well estimated with relatively minimal bias for all scenarios.
+The bottom row of Figure \ref{fig:sim_link_fn} presents the corresponding estimated CEFs, which closely resemble in shape and scale the corresponding true CEFs, albeit being slightly smoother, across all three scenarios.

-Next, we compare the predictive performance of the siISDM with independent species distribution models and additive field ISDMs detailed in Section \ref{subsec:existing_models}.
-To be clear, in each simulated dataset we fit each model to the subsampled data described at the end of the previous section, and then predict the survey-specific recorded abundance $y_j(\svec_i); j = 1,2; i = 1,\ldots,n_{j,\text{test}}$ where $n_{j,\text{test}}$ denotes the number of non-sampled (test) observations for survey $j$.
-We assessed performance using four prediction metrics: (i) root mean squared error of prediction or RMSPE; (ii) continuous rank probability score or CRPS \citep{gneiting2007strictly}; (iii) scaled CRPS or SCRPS \citep{bolin2023local} which also takes into account the scale of the prediction, and; (iv) interval score or IS based on 95\% prediction intervals.
-We provide details of the construction of each of these metrics in Supplementary Material \ref{sec:additional_sims}.
+Next, we compared the predictive performance of the siISDM with independent SDMs and additive field ISDMs detailed in Section \ref{subsec:existing_models}.
+Specifically, in each simulated dataset we fitted each model to the subsampled data described at the end of the previous section, and then predicted survey-specific recorded abundances $y_j(\svec_i); j = 1,2; i = 1,\ldots,n_{j,\text{test}}$ where $n_{j,\text{test}}$ denotes the number of non-sampled (test) observations for survey $j$.
+We assessed performance using four metrics: (i) root mean squared error of prediction or RMSPE; (ii) continuous rank probability score or CRPS \citep{gneiting2007strictly}; (iii) scaled CRPS or SCRPS \citep{bolin2023local} which also takes into account the scale of the prediction, and; (iv) interval score or IS based on 95\% prediction intervals.
+Figure S6 in the Supplementary Material presents comparative boxplots for these prediction metrics.
+Focusing on the second survey, which has missing data for an entire subregion, we see that siISDMs produced the best performance across the three scenarios of CEFs.
+Interestingly, in both Scenarios 2 and 3 the additive field ISDM sometimes performed worse than the independent SDM: this is partly due to the fact the CEFs in these two scenarios are relatively more complicated (they are not just a location shift), and so the additive field ISDM struggled to attribute catch efficiency differences solely to differences in spatial random effects between the two surveys.